eastmad/Swiss-Army-Knife/README.md

 Jump through to what you find most interesting!

 While it is assumed you know a little about ruby, the examples are based on showing development practices.
+I'll assume you have ruby installed, a healthy internet connection, and don't get too flustered about installing or building things on your machine.

 # One